jcorporation/webradiodb/README.md

 ## Adding new webradios

 1. Simple: Open an [issue](https://github.com/jcorporation/webradiodb/issues/new?template=add-webradio.yml).
 2. Advanced: Fork this repository - add/modify entries and create a pull request.
-You should only change the `mympd-*` folders.
+You should only change the `sources/mympd-*` folders.

 ## Usage